Crazy Alien: Plot

 Meanwhile, Geng and Shen differ in opinion on what to do with the "monkey".
-Geng wishes to sell the "rare monkey" but Shen instead wishes to train the "monkey" in order to become a successful performer.
+Geng wishes to sell it but Shen instead wishes to make it a successful performer.
 The alien regains access to its headband which gives it telekinetic powers and confronts the two men, turning the tables and forcing them to perform for its amusement.
-It demands Geng sign the treaty by putting a new ball in his mouth, but he misunderstands and swallows the ball.
+It demands Geng to sign the treaty by putting a new ball in his mouth, but he misunderstands and swallows the ball.
 They outsmart the alien, getting the alien very drunk, believing they have killed it, immerse its body in alcohol, planning to sell it.
 When the Armenikans arrive they hide the alien by dressing up their performing monkey in the alien's suit.
 They are taken with the disguised monkey to the Armenikan embassy, and the Armenikans interrogate them about the alien.
 They agree to help.
-Extracting the ball from his feces, Geng presents it to Agent Stockton, who proceeds to sign the treaty.
-The two men successfully pass off the monkey as the alien, performing their usual performing monkey show but with commentary explaining the fine points of intergalactic diplomatic etiquette and are let go.
+Extracting the ball from his feces, Geng presents it to Stockton, who proceeds to sign the treaty.
+The two men successfully pass off the monkey as the alien, performing their usual monkey show but with commentary explaining the fine points of intergalactic diplomatic etiquette and are let go.
 Stockton is told by a forensic scientist that the DNA they extracted from the ball was from a monkey, himself and an Asian man's feces.
 Discovering that he had been tricked, Stockton pursues the two men.

 Upon returning home, Geng and Shen discover the alien has resurrected.
 Stockton follows and arrives shortly after.
 A final battle ensues and ends with the two Chinese men getting drunk with the alien, signing the treaty with a third and final ball and the alien telekinetically taking all the alcohol home with it.